lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 Generative modelling of audio is difficult for 2 key reasons:
 * audio is extremely high dimensionality data (~44,100 samples per second of audio)
 * audio has complicated structure that includes short and long term dependancies.
-For example, the pluck of a guitar at a point in time vs the arrangement of an entire composition that spans the duration of the audio.
+For example, the pluck of a guitar happens in a fraction of a second, whereas the arrangement of an entire composition spans the duration of the song.

 A common solution is to divide audio generation in 2 stages:
 1. predict audio conditioned on an intermediate representation.